CharlieGreenman/webpack-angular1.5-razroo/README.md

   * Plumber Included so that errors do not stop watch
 * Webpack
   * For this project included as a gulp stream
-  * used specifically in this project to allow for es6 modules
+  * will automatically concatenate js files
+  * uses babel with js and allows for importing and exporting modules as well
 * Babel
 * Eslint
     * Babel support included